fiskaltrust/middleware-launcher/README.md

 > .
 > ├─ fiskaltrust.Launcher.exe
 > ├─ launcher.configuration.json
-> ├─ migration.cmd
+> ├─ migrate.cmd
 > └─ fiskaltrust.exe
 > ```

-And then run the `migration.cmd` script.
+And then run the `migrate.cmd` script.

 The script will do the following: